ahmrh/ahmrh/README.md

 ### Hi there 👋

 - 📖 I'm a Developer wannabe, currently studying Informatics in Brawijaya Uni.
-- 🔭 Currently interested in Mobile and Game Development
+- 🔭 Currently interested in Mobile and Game Development.
-- 💻 Also mostly like to work in Open Source Environment if possible
+- 💻 Also mostly like to work in Open Source Environment if possible.
-- 📫 If you're interested in me, check out my [Linkedin](https://www.linkedin.com/in/ahmrh/)
+- 📫 If you're interested in me, check out my [Linkedin](https://www.linkedin.com/in/ahmrh/).
-- ⚡ Fun fact: Violets aren't blue
+- ⚡ Fun fact: Violets aren't blue.
 <!--
 **ahmrh/ahmrh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.